securityfirst/secfirst.org/content/faq.md

          <div class="col-lg-12 col-md-12">
             <div class="d-none d-lg-block spacer-top100"></div>
             <h1 class="">What is Umbrella?</h1>
-            <div class="home-description spacer-bottom100">Umbrella is a free, open source Android and iOS app with everything you need to mitigate the most common digital and physical security threats in one place.
-Umbrella provides human rights defenders with the information on what to do in any given security situation and the tools to do it<br><br></div>
+            <div class="home-description spacer-bottom100">Umbrella is a free, open-source Android, iOS, and web app with everything you need to mitigate the most common digital and physical security threats in one place.
+Umbrella provides human rights defenders with the information on what to do in any given security situation and the tools to do it.<br><br></div>
          </div>
       </div>
    </div>